 Florist - Funeral Home Flower Policy:

 They evolved to serve a different purpose.
 Sailors relied on the beacon for guidance.
-Their size, shape, and operations may vary, but to the mariner the dependable service was reassuring.
+Their size, shape, and operations may vary, but to the mariner; the dependable service was reassuring.
 Just like mariners centuries ago, today’s sailors sometime use the lighthouse’s beacon for safe passage from dangerous and turbulent waters into safe harbors.
-Historically, the lighthouse has been credited with saving many lives and immeasurable cost of merchandise.
+Historically, the lighthouse has been credited with saving many lives and an immeasurable cost of merchandise.

 CORE and GIFT OF LIFE